Monday, April 15, 2024

 Smyrna and The White Horseman

 The idea that the Rider on the White Horse in Revelation 6 isn’t “The Antichrist” or some other Villain but something more positive is almost unheard of among Futurists and thus something I was long hostile to when I was a Futurist.
-But now that my Eschatology is a mixture of Historicism and Post-Millennialism it’s one I need to consider.
+But now that my Eschatology is a mixture of Historicism and Post-Millennialism it’s one I need to reconsider.
 The idea I shall propose here is kind of mutually exclusive with some readings of Revelation 6 I’ve proposed before and that’s fine, I’m currently being Dogmatic about very little.

 In Halley’s Bible Handbook it seems the standard Historicist take is that it’s The Church conquering the world not militarily but by spreading The Gospel.
 My take here shall be like that but a bit more specific.